PTEN c.493_496del, p.Gly165Ter

 BP7 (Not Applied) Strength Modified

-According to VCEP guidelines, the rule for BP7 is: "Supporting: Synonymous or intronic variant beyond +7/-21 with no splicing impact."
-The evidence for this variant shows: it is a coding truncating variant.
+According to VCEP guidelines, the rule for BP7 is: "Supporting Strength: Synonymous variant with no predicted splicing impact."
+The evidence for this variant shows: it is a nonsense variant, not synonymous.
 Therefore, this criterion is not applied.